 Following a good year with the bat for Atlanta in 1999, Klesko was traded by the Braves with Bret Boone and Jason Shiell to the San Diego Padres for Wally Joyner, Reggie Sanders and Quilvio Veras.
 That trio would barely produce 3 total Wins Above Replacement in their Atlanta uniforms, while Klesko continued to produce at his customary solid offensive level for San Diego.
 In 7 seasons as a Padre, Klesko had a 134 OPS+ and tacked on four more 20+ HR campaigns, primarily playing first base.

 After sustaining a shoulder injury, Klesko was placed on the disabled list for almost all of 2006, getting only 4 at-bats and hitting .750.
-Nevertheless, he was added to the post-season roster, and went 2 for 3 in the NLDS.
-After the season, San Diego declined to exercise their option to retain Klesko, so he signed with the San Francisco Giants as a free agent.
-In one season as a Giant, Klesko played 116 games but posted a below-average 92 OPS+.
+Nevertheless, he was added to the postseason roster, and went 2 for 3 in the NLDS.
+After the season, San Diego declined to exercise its option to retain Klesko, so he signed with the San Francisco Giants as a free agent.
+In one season as a Giant in 2007, Klesko played 116 games but posted a below-average 92 OPS+.
 San Francisco declined to offer Klesko salary arbitration, and after no other team expressed interest over the winter, Klesko retired prior to the 2008 season.

 Notable Achievements